ExecutiveOrder6102/utxoconsolidator/README.md

 # UTXO Spiciness Index (Web App)

 This is a static web application that helps you measure the 'spiciness' of your Bitcoin UTXOs and estimate consolidation fees.
-It fetches real-time data from Blockstream, mempool.space, and CoinGecko to provide accurate fee estimations in both satoshis and USD.
+All data is fetched from the mempool.space API, so the application can easily point to your own self-hosted instance.

 The goal of this tool is to illustrate how stacking lots of small UTXOs on-chain can impact your transaction fees, especially in a high-fee environment, and to give you a fun 'Arbitrary Spicy Unit' (ASU) score.
 For more details, you can refer to [this article on UTXOs](https://www.discreetlog.com/utxos/).